syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Populating-Items.md

 {% endtabs %}

-* Create Student collection using Student class and assign the collection to DataSource property of SfAutoComplete
+* Create a Student collection using the Student class and assign the collection to the DataSource property of SfAutoComplete.

 {% tabs %}